akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ![image](../img/dummy.png)
 1. Save your new export profile

-The PIM opens the Export Profile in Edition mode so you can customise it and select the information you want to export.
+The PIM opens the export profile in Edition mode so you can customise it and select the information you want to export.
 You can start customising your own export profile to only export the data you need.

 # Edit a product export profile